osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 project OSM coordinates into spatial reference systems other than Web Mercator (EPSG 3857, often named Google Mercator).

+Only the old `proj_api.h` based API is supported.
+If you need this to work with newer versions of Proj.4, have a look at https://github.com/osmcode/osmium-proj for some untested experimental code.

 * Debian/Ubuntu: `libproj-dev`
 * Fedora/CentOS: `proj-devel`, `proj-epsg`
 * openSUSE: `libproj-devel`, `proj`